xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 > - **Chunking matters!** It really does and can make a huge difference in performance.
 > - **Zarr Python 3 enables GPU-native workflows**: Zarr Python 3 introduces experimental support for reading data directly into GPU memory via `zarr.config.enable_gpu()`.
 However, this is currently limited to the final stage of the codec pipeline, with decompression still handled by the CPU.
 We are working on enabling GPU-native decompression using `nvComp` to eliminate the host-device transfer.
 > - **Compression trade-offs**: Using compression can reduce the amount of data transferred, but can also increase the time spent on decompression.
 We found that using Zarr v3 with GPU-based decompression can significantly improve performance.
-> - **GPU Direct Storage (GDS)** can be an improvement for data-intensive workflows, but requires some setup and configuration.
+> - **GPU-native decompression** is a promising area for future work, but full support (e.g. GPU-side Zstd decompression) requires further development and testing.
 > - **NVIDIA DALI** is a powerful tool for optimizing data loading, but requires some effort to integrate into existing workflows.
 > - **CuPy-Xarray integration** is still a work in progress, but can be very useful for GPU-native workflows.
 Please see this PR for more details: [xarray-contrib/cupy-xarray#70](https://github.com/xarray-contrib/cupy-xarray/pull/70).
-> - **GPU-native decompression** is a promising area for future work, but full support (e.g. GPU-side Zstd decompression) requires further development and testing.
+> - **NVIDIA Nsight** provides a [powerful tool](https://developer.nvidia.com/nsight-systems) for identifying bottlenecks.

 ## Acknowledgements 🙌

 This work was developed during the [NCAR/NOAA Open Hackathon](https://www.openhackathons.org/s/siteevent/a0CUP00000rwYYZ2A2/se000355) in Golden, Colorado from 18-27 February 2025.
 We would like to thank the OpenACC Hackathon for the opportunity to participate and learn from this experience.
 Special thanks to NCAR for providing access to NCAR’s Derecho supercomputer which we used for this project.
 Thanks also to the open-source communities behind [Xarray](https://github.com/pydata/xarray), [Zarr](https://github.com/zarr-developers/zarr-python), [CuPy](https://github.com/cupy/cupy), [KvikIO](https://github.com/rapidsai/kvikio), and [DALI](https://github.com/NVIDIA/DALI).
+A huge thank you to Deepak Cherian []

 <div
   style={{